 How does MAP assess and select its startups?

 Selection criteria is covered in detail each year at the MAP Application Workshop.
 You can refer to our most recent video recording here for further information.

 Is my age a factor in your selection process?

 What if I have already participated in an accelerator?
 Can I still apply?

 We encourage your application – your success will be determined by the stage of your current idea and suitability for our programs.

 What does a good pitch and application look like?

 Information about what to include in your application and pitch deck is is covered in detail each year at the MAP Application Workshop.
-Please refer to the slides from our most recent Application Workshop for further information.
 Check out the MAP Master Class on ‘The Art of Pitching’ by MAP mentor Tony Glenning and you can also find example pitch decks and presentations from MAP alumni on the MAP Youtube Channel.